Holidays Calendar for November 18, 2018

 • 2013 NASA launched the MAVEN (Mars Atmosphere and Volatile EvolutioN) probe to Mars.
 The probe reached Mars on September 22, 2014.

 • 1996 Approximately 1,600 ft (500 meters) of the Channel Tunnel from France to England were damaged when a fire occurred on a traveling train.
-Several people were injured, nobody died.
+Several people were injured, but nobody died.

 • 1991 Died: Gustáv Husák, Slovak politician, the 9th President of Czechoslovakia.
 His administration during 1969-1987 was known as the period of "Normalization" after the Prague Spring.

 • 1987 A fire broke at King's Cross St Pancras underground station, the busiest station in London.
-31 people died and at least 100 others injured.
+31 people died and at least 100 others were injured.

 • 1986 Born: Georgia King, Scottish actress.
 She is best known for her roles as Goldie in the NBC sitcom The New Normal and Amanda Snodgrass in the HBO dark comedy series Vice Principals.